missionpinball/mpf-docs/mechs/flippers/single_wound.rst

 How to configure single-wound flippers
 ======================================

 This guide shows you how to configure single-wound flippers in MPF.
-(If you don't know what "single-wound" flippers are, or whether you have them, check out :doc:`dual_vs_single_wound`.
+If you don't know what "single-wound" flippers are, or whether you have them, take a look at the coil that your flipper uses.
+If it has two wires (or two tabs to connect two wires), then it's a single-wound coil and this guide is for you.

+If it has three wires (or three tabs), then read the :doc:`dual_wound` guide.

+Read more about "dual wound" versus "single wound" coils in the :doc:`/mechs/dual_wound_coils/dual_vs_single_wound` guide.

 1. Add your flipper buttons
 ----------------------------